-• int open() throws JxfsException;
+int open() throws JxfsException;

 This method must be the first method an application calls in a newly generated Device Control in order to use all other functions.
-Exceptions are the addXXXListener methods and getStatus()).
-A call to another methods throws a JxfsException with code JXFS\CLOSED.
+Exceptions are the addXXXListener methods and getStatus().
+A call to any other method will throw a JxfsException with code JXFS CLOSED.

 This is the first time the device is physically accessed.
 It is asynchronous and returns an identificationID.
-After the open completed an OperationComplete event with operationID = JXFS\O\OPEN and the given identificationID is sent to the application.
+After the open has completed an OperationComplete event with operationID = JXFS\O\OPEN and the given identificationID is sent to the application.
 The result is either JXFS\RC\SUCCESSFUL or one of the error codes.
 After the open operation has been issued (but even before the OC Event has arrived) any other method is callable.
-Operation requests are queued for execution, and if the open fails, they are discarded.
+Operation requests are queued for execution.
+If the open request fails, all queued requests will not be executed but responded with an operation complete event with an error code of JXFS\E\CLOSED.